ARCCN/ctltest/README.md

 Description
 =======

-  Ctltest is a collection of scripts for benchmarking OpenFlow controllers.
+  Ctltest is a collection of scripts for performance benchmarking OpenFlow controllers.
   The scripts use Cbench tool to measure controllers' throughput and latency.
 The collection contains scripts for seven popular open source OpenFlow controllers, though you can add your own controller to the test.